-This ground turkey chili contains white beans, roasted poblanos, kale, and onions.
-It’s packed with flavor AND nutrients, and is so good you won’t even notice how healthy it is.
+This white ground turkey chili contains white beans, roasted poblanos, kale, roasted garlic, and onions.
+It's packed with flavor AND nutrients, and is so good you won't even notice how healthy it is.

 I really love chili.
 My beef chili is one of my first "signature" dishes; one that I became renowned for amongst my family and friends.

-I made this ground turkey chili on a night when I felt like we all needed a good dose of nutrients, and it ended up being a crowd pleaser.
+I made this turkey poblano chili on a night when I felt like we all needed a good dose of nutrients, and it ended up being a crowd pleaser.

 Typically I make it using just poblano peppers, but I've also experimented with using a combination of green bell peppers and anaheim chiles in place of the poblanos.
 It's always come out tasty.
 Since poblanos, anaheims, and bell peppers are all pretty mild, feel free to mix and match, use whatever you like, or use whatever's on sale at your store.
 Just be sure to taste test any chiles before using them so that you can gauge the level of spice. :)